Blue Angels: History

 The Blue Angels formed in April 1946 as the Navy Flight Exhibition Team.
 They changed their name to the Blue Angels after seeing an advertisement for the New York nightclub The Blue Angel, also known as The Blue Angel Supper Club, in the New Yorker Magazine.
 The team was introduced as the Blue Angels during an air show in July 1946.

 The first demonstration aircraft wore navy blue (nearly black) with gold lettering.
-The current shades of blue and yellow were adopted when the first demonstration aircraft were transitioned from the Grumman F6F-5 Hellcat to the Grumman F8F-1 Bearcat in August 1946; the aircraft wore an all-yellow scheme with blue markings during the 1949 show season.
+The current shades of blue and yellow were adopted when the first demonstration aircraft were transitioned from the F6F-5 Hellcats to Bearcats in August 1946; the aircraft wore an all-yellow scheme with blue markings during the 1949 show season.

-The original Blue Angels insignia or crest was designed in 1949, by Lt.
-Commander Raleigh "Dusty" Rhodes, their third Flight Leader and first jet fighter leader.
+The original Blue Angels insignia or crest was designed in 1949, by LCDR Raleigh "Dusty" Rhodes, their third flight leader and first jet fighter leader.
 The aircraft silhouettes change as the team changes aircraft.

-The Blue Angels transitioned from propeller-driven aircraft to Grumman F9F-2B Panther (in blue and gold) in August 1949.
+The Blue Angels transitioned from propeller-driven aircraft to F9F-2B Panthers (in blue and gold) in August 1949.

 The Blue Angels demonstration teams began wearing leather jackets and colored flight suits with the Blue Angels insignia, in 1952.
-In 1953, they began wearing gold colored flight suits for the first show of the season and to commemorate milestones.
+In 1953, they began wearing gold-colored flight suits for the first show of the season and to commemorate milestones.

 The Navy Flight Exhibition Team was reorganized and commissioned the United States Navy Flight Demonstration Squadron on 10 December 1973.